ErezYosef/Variational-Autoencoder-FMNIST/README.md

   <i>New data semples by Variational-Autoencoder.
 </i>

-*Using classic Autoencoder, we cant generate samples from the latent space:*
+* **Note:** Using a classic Autoencoder, we can not generate new data samples from the latent space:*

  <img src="AE/images/ae.png" width="500"><br>
   <i>New data semples by Autoencoder.